 What Is Room Flow and Why Is It Important?

-Room flow refers to how well the layout of a home allows for natural, intuitive movement from one space to another.
+Room flow refers to how well the layout of a home facilitates natural and intuitive movement from one space to another.
 It’s not just about open-plan living, although that can help; it’s about how each room connects and relates to the others in a way that supports everyday life.

 Well-designed flow enhances functionality, reduces bottlenecks, improves access to natural light and ventilation, and ensures the home feels calm and cohesive.
 Poor flow, on the other hand, can lead to disjointed spaces, awkward transitions, and unnecessary frustration.